 The Mordens Women’s Institute

-The Mordens Women’s Institue meets on the 3rd Thursday of the month at Guilden Morden Village Hall at 7.30 p.m..
-Our membership is currently at 22 and we are ladies from the villages of Guilden Morden, Steeple Morden, Melbourn & Hitchin.
-We have a broad range of interests, if you would like to find out more about joining our W.I. then please call either Joyce on 852087 or Emma on 853581 (Evenings only).
+The Mordens WI generally meets on the 3rd Thursday of the month at Guilden Morden Village Hall (7.30 p.m.).
+We are ladies from the villages of Guilden Morden, Steeple Morden, Bassingbourn and Melbourn and our membership currently stands at 20.
+If you would like to come along for a taster session or find out more about joining our group either just come along to one of our meetings or call Joyce on 852087 or Emma on 853581 (evenings only).

 President: Joyce Stackhouse 852087